 Despite loss of circulation to digital platforms, there is still a place for print media – including magazines, major metro newspapers and community papers – in the marketing campaign mix.
 Newspaper readers tend to skew older and more educated.
 Magazines afford the opportunity to efficiently reach vertical consumer segments.
 Fact is, ads in print allow the reader to spend more quality time with the message.

-In a world gone digital, consumers now spend more time with their digital devices – computer, tablet or smart phone – than with any other media platform, including television.
-Over 60% of U.S. adults 18+ are regularly online.
+In a world gone digital, consumers now spend more time with their digital devices – computer, tablet, smart phone, smart watches, Alexa-type devices – than with any other media platform, including television.
+Over 77% of U.S. adults 18+ are regularly online.
 We utilize online advertising to reach and impact consumers contextually and behaviorally across the entire spectrum of their online habits.

 Even accounting for the astounding growth of social media, search engines are still the most frequently visited website types.
 When SEM is employed in the media mix, it measurably amplifies the impact of the other media platforms, channeling brand awareness and interest into measurable action.